-August 28 - 30 September 2 Wednesday-Friday.
+August 21-25 Monday-Friday.
 Open registration and drop/add for all students.
-Monday.
+August 28 Monday.
 First day of fall semester classes.
-September 2 - 6 Monday-Friday.
+Monday-Friday.
 Late registration and drop/add for all students.
-September 6 Friday.
-Last day for enrolling in the University for the fall semester and for adding new courses September 17 Tuesday.
+August 28- September 1 wonday-rhoay.
+Late registration and drop/add for an students.
+September 1 Friday.
+Last day for enrolling in the University for the fall semester and for adding new courses.
+September 12 Tuesday.
 Last day for dropping courses with no record.
-September 20 Friday Last day to apply for all degrees to be awarded in December October 4 Friday.
-Last day for undergraduate students to dran courses with no nenalty (Q-drop).
-October 21 Monday.
-Midsemester grades due in Registrar's Office, 10 a.m.
-November 8 Friday.
+September 15 Friday.
+Last day to apply for all degrees to be awarded in December.
+September 29 Friday.
+Last day for undergraduate students to drop courses with no penalty (Q-drop).
+October 16 Monday.
+Midsemester grades for freshmen due in Registrar's Office, 10 a.m.
+November 3 Friday.
 Last day for graduate students to drop courses with no penalty (Q-drop).
-November 4 - 25 Monday - Monday.
-Preregistration for 1992 spring semester by classification.
-November 28 - 29 Thursday-Friday.
+November 2- Thursday-Friday.
+Preregistration for the 1990 spring semester by classifi- December 1 cation.
+November 23-24 Thursday-Friday.
 Thanksgiving holiday.
-December 11 Wednesday, Last day of fall semester classes.
-December 12 Thursday, Reading day, no classes or examinations.
-Last day to withdraw officially from the University December 13, 16-18 Friday, Monday-Wednesday.
-Fall semester final examinations for all students.
-December 20 Friday, Commissioning, 10 a.m.
-Commencement, 2 p.m. and 7:30 p.m.
-December 21 Saturday, Commencement, 9 a.m.
-December 23 Monday, Final grades for all students due in Registrar's Office, 10 a.m.
-December 11 December 12 December 13, 16-18 December 20 December 21 December 23 Wednesday.
+December 6 Wednesday.
 Last day of fall semester classes.
-Thursday.
-Reading day, no classes or examinations.
+December 7 Thursday.
+Reading day, no classes.
 Last day to withdraw officially from the University.
-Friday, Monday-Wednesday.
-Fall semester final examinations for all students.
-Friday.
+December 8, Friday, Monday-Wednesday.
+Fall semester final examinations for all stu- 11-13 December 14 dents.
+December 14 December 15 Thursday.
 Commissioning, 10 a.m.
-Commencement, 2 p.m. and 7:30 p.m.
+December 16 Friday.
+Commencement, 7:30 p.m.
 Saturday.
 Commencement, 9 a.m.
-Monday.
-Final grades for all students due in Registrar's Office, 10 a.m.
+December 18 Monday.
+Final grades for all students due in Registrar's Office, 12 noon.
+December 10 wonday.
+Final grades for all sudents due in Registrar's Office, 12 noon.
+Spring Semester 1990